Other Spaces for Grief we know of..

-Sarah and Tony Pletts and Bilal Nasim offer regular on line and in person grief workshops.
+Sarah and Tony Pletts and Bilal Nasim are the creators of Grief Support, and offer regular on line and in person grief workshops.
 See their website for on line and in person workshops, as well as some beautiful animations introducing ideas of grief tending.

 Norfolk Grief Tending:

-Hosted by Liz Day, this group has been offering regular in person grief tending workshops and more.
+Hosted by Liz Day and Jackie Stewart plus team, this group has been offering regular in person grief tending workshops and more.
 Their website is here.

 Support for Bereavement